denistsoi/fanatic/README.md

 ### Note:

-> Please set EMAIL / PASSWORD environment names in your setup
+- Please set EMAIL / PASSWORD environment names in your setup
+- Add this to your build pack https://github.com/jontewks/puppeteer-heroku-buildpack

-> You will need to setup Heroku Scheduler here [article]](https://devcenter.heroku.com/articles/scheduler).
+- Add Heroku Scheduler here [article]](https://devcenter.heroku.com/articles/scheduler).
-> You may also want to include some logging (for my setup, I used Timber.io).
+- Add some logging (for my setup, I used Timber.io).

 ### How to use:
 > EMAIL=<email> PASSWORD=<password> node index